Cielquan/DoTH-DNS/README.md

 DoH if you want to use [ESNI](https://en.wikipedia.org/wiki/Server_Name_Indication).
 The DoT support was just some lines of code more so I did it also.

-The docker-compose file sets up a bridge network and the following images:
+The docker-compose file creates a bridge network and the following containers:
 `pi-hole/pi-hole`, `mvance:unbound`, `nginx`, `goofball222/dns-over-https`.

 Query forwarding: